Uvacoder/port-scriptedpixels/content/blog/getting-started-with-vue.md

 }).mount('#vueApp')
 ```

 This state, `message`, is now acessible within our HTML.
-We use Vue's template syntax, mustaches, `{{ }}` to access this returned data in our HTML by adding the following:
+We use Vue's template syntax, mustaches, `{{ }}` to access this returned data in our HTML by adding the following within the `<div>` we created earlier:

 ```html
 <div id="vueApp">